TCP_INIT_CWND setsockopt doesn't work on passive connections.

 This use-case demonstrates adjusting the initial congestion window before data send on the socket to enable different treatment of clients based on network information and request information (like user-agent indicating mobile browser).

-#1 Updated by Dan McDonald about 4 years ago
+#1 Updated by Dan McDonald over 4 years ago

 - Assignee set to Dan McDonald